 Answer: Purchase return journal is a journal entry that is made for recording goods purchased on credit but returned.

 Answer: Sales return journal is a journal entry that is made for recording goods sold on credit but returned.

 Question-22: What is the cash receipt Journal?

-Answer: Cash receipt journal is a journal entry that is made for all cash reciepts transactions.
+Answer: A cash receipt journal is a journal entry that is made for all cash receipts transactions.

 Question-23: What is Cash Payment Journal?

-Answer: Cash payment journal is a journal entry that is made for all cash payment transactions.
+Answer: A cash payment journal is a journal entry that is made for all cash payment transactions.

 Question-24: What is Proper Journal?

 Answer: Proper Journal is a journal entry that is made for transactions that are not included in a special journal.